linyuxuanlin/Wiki_MkDocs/docs/en/Homelab-跨设备同步工具Syncthing.md

     container_name: ${STACK_NAME}_app
     image: syncthing/syncthing:${APP_VERSION}
     hostname: my-syncthing
-    environment: # Needs to be run as root to read other docker directories or host root directories
+    environment: # It needs to run as root, or it won't be able to access other Docker directories or the host machine's root directory.
       - PUID=0
       - PGID=0
     volumes: